 He received a Master of Public Administration degree with a concentration in Public Management from Iowa State University and a Bachelor of Arts degree with a major in Organizational Behavior & Management from the University of Sioux Falls.

 Mr. Smith is a graduate of the John F. Kennedy School of Government Senior Executives in State and Local Government program at Harvard University (2012) and in 2015 completed two courses “Understanding and Solving Complex Business Problems” and “Creating High Velocity Organizations” at the Massachusetts Institute of Technology (MIT).
 He graduated from the University of Virginia's Weldon Cooper Center for Public Service Senior Executive Institute (2006) and the University of Oklahoma's Economic Development Institute (2000).
 Other professional programs he has completed include Leadership ICMA (Class of 2008), ICMA Gettysburg Leadership Institute (Class of 2009), the 20th class of Leadership Hamilton (Class of 2011) and the 36th class of Leadership Cincinnati (Class of 2013).

 In January 2014, Mr. Smith was named to one of thirteen to watch on Cincy Magazine’s annual Power 100 List.
 He was the recipient of the Development Counsellors International (DCI) first ever Forty Under 40 Award in January 2013, which was awarded at the International Economic Development Association’s Leadership Conference in Orlando, Florida.
 This award recognizes individuals worldwide for their placemaking and economic development skills.
 Also in 2013 he was recognized by the Cincinnati Business Courier’s Forty Under 40 as one of the “next generation of young leaders and innovators”.
 In 2012, the Greater Cincinnati Chapter of American Society for Public Administration (GCC-ASPA) awarded Mr. Smith the Administrator of the Year Individual Contributor Award.

 In October 2013 he was one of 300 invited urbanists from North America and Europe that convened in Pittsburgh at the second Remaking Cities Congress to discuss the future of post-industrial cities (the first Congress was held in 1988 and was co-chaired by Prince Charles and David Lewis).
-In April 2013 he was an invited delegate to attend the New York Times Energy for Tomorrow Conference, which focused on reinventing cities with initiatives focused on sustainability and energy efficiency.
+In April 2013 he was an invited delegate to attend the New York Times Energy for Tomorrow Conference, held in midtown Manhattan, which focused on reinventing cities with initiatives focused on sustainability and energy efficiency.